Last modified: November 18, 2025

 Either

-or an array of property names to format.Contains formatting options for the values returned from date, datetime, and currency properties.
+'all' or an array of property names to format.Contains formatting options for the values returned from date, datetime, and currency properties.

 - The